advancedresearch/advancedresearch.github.io/blog/2023-12-20-path-functionialism-a-wittgensteinean-critique-of-naturalism.md

 The argument is whether Naturalism can claim authority on science as a discipline.
-If Path Functorialism is taken as position, then Naturalism seems more like an overall driving motivation for science, aka Ready-at-Hand, while Path Functorialism is more like Present-at-Hand.
+If Path Functorialism is taken as position, then Naturalism seems more like an overall driving motivation for science, aka Ready-at-Hand, while Path Functorialism is more like Present-at-Hand (Ready-at-Hand and Present-at-Hand are concepts in philosophy developed by Heidegger).

 The mathematical formalism is likely to lead to new developments of understanding science that are more Present-at-Hand in comparison to experimental science.